Dispersive Determination of Nucleon Gravitational Form Factors: Results and discussion

+There are different definitions of the ``mass radius'' in the literature.
+In Ref.~\cite{Kharzeev:2021qkd}, it is given by the radius derived from the scalar trace density, corresponding to $r_\Theta$ here.
+However, the term ``mass radius" in Ref.~\cite{Ji:2021mtz} specifically refers to the quantity derived from the energy or mass density, corresponding to $r_\text{Mass}$ here, while the one derived from the scalar trace density is referred to as the ``scalar radius".
+We take the latter definition here.
+A comparison of our results with existing LQCD calculations and model predictions is compiled in Fig.~\ref{fig.MassEnergy_radii}.
+Our results agree with the LQCD results within uncertainties.
+Given the substantial challenges of direct measurements of GFFs, especially their gluonic components, the dispersive determinations provide invaluable insights into nucleon structure.

-The nucleon mass radius is sizeably larger than the proton charge radius $\left\langle r_\text{C}^2\right\rangle$, which is $\left(0.840^{+0.004}_{-0.003}~\text{fm}\right)^2$ extracted using DRs~\cite{Lin:2021xrc} and $\left(0.84075(64)~\text{fm}\right)^2$ recommended by the Committee on Data of the International Science Council (CODATA)~\cite{Mohr:2024kco}.
+The nucleon radius of the scalar trace density is sizeably larger than the proton charge radius $\left\langle r_\text{C}^2\right\rangle$, which is $\left(0.840^{+0.004}_{-0.003}~\text{fm}\right)^2$ extracted using DRs~\cite{Lin:2021xrc} and $\left(0.84075(64)~\text{fm}\right)^2$ recommended by the Committee on Data of the International Science Council (CODATA)~\cite{Mohr:2024kco}.
 The hierarchy in radii suggests, in the sense of Wigner phase-space distribution~\cite{Lorce:2018egm, Lorce:2020onh}, that gluons, which are responsible for the majority of the nucleon mass due to the trace anomaly, are distributed over a larger spatial region compared to quarks, which are responsible for the charge distribution.
+As a quantity characterizing gluonic dynamics in a conventional hadron, the radius of the trace density effectively represents the radius of confinement.
+In the MIT bag model, this radius may be considered as the bag radius~\cite{Ji:2021qgo, Ji:2021mtz}, which serves as a physical boundary of confinement.